gaehlerm/SoftwareEngineering/README.md

 class Derived(Base):
     def print_a(self):
-        print("a derived")
+        print("derived")
 ```

 There is not much more to say about interface inheritance.
-It is a good thing, and you should use it.
-It is a method to define interfaces and implement them.
+It is a good thing, and you should use it whenever more than one class will implement this interface.
+Interface inheritance is a method to define interfaces and implement them, though in python this is not necessary.
+If you don't like it, you may simply ignore it.

 Implementation inheritance inherits the implementation of the base class.
 Here, all kinds of different problems may occur that we'll look at in this section.